pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

     SHA-512 is a cryptographic hash function from the SHA-2 family and is standardized by NIST.
 It produces a 512-bit message digest.

+.. class:: SHA512_224()

+    .. versionadded:: 2.5

+    SHA-512/224 is a cryptographic hash function from the SHA-2 family and is standardized by NIST.
+It produces a 224-bit message digest.

+.. class:: SHA512_256()

+    .. versionadded:: 2.5

+    SHA-512/256 is a cryptographic hash function from the SHA-2 family and is standardized by NIST.
+It produces a 256-bit message digest.

 BLAKE2
 ~~~~~~